Erik-Cupsa/Client2CodingPortfolio/README.md

 ## Introduction

-This portfolio is a personalized space for Max Craig to highlight his expertise, share his projects, and provide information about his coding journey.
-The application offers an interactive and user-friendly experience for visitors to explore Max's work and get in touch with him.
+This portfolio is a personalized space for Wasif Somji to highlight his expertise, share his projects, and provide information about his coding journey.
+The application offers an interactive and user-friendly experience for visitors to explore Wasif's work and get in touch with him.

 ## Features

 - **Responsive Design:** The portfolio is designed to be accessible and visually appealing across various devices and screen sizes.

-- **Project Showcase:** Max can display his coding projects with detailed information, including technologies used, project descriptions, and live demo links.
+- **Project Showcase:** Wasif can display his coding projects with detailed information, including technologies used, project descriptions, and live demo links.

-- **Skills Section:** A dedicated section to showcase Max's skills and proficiency in different programming languages, frameworks, and tools.
+- **Skills Section:** A dedicated section to showcase Wasif's skills and proficiency in different programming languages, frameworks, and tools.

-- **Contact Form:** An interactive contact form allowing visitors to reach out to Max directly.
+- **Contact Form:** An interactive contact form allowing visitors to reach out to Wasif directly.

 ## Installation